19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Conditions/Vulnerable.md

 # Vulnerable

-A creature vulnerable to a [Damage Type](../Combat/Damage%20Types/!Damage%20Types.md) takes double damage from it.
+A creature vulnerable to a [Damage Type](../Combat/Damage%20Types/{Damage%20Types}.md) takes double damage from it.

-If that damage requires you to make a [Check](../Core%20Procedures/Check.md), you have [Disadvantage](../Die%20Rolling%20Mechanics/Disadvantage.md) on that check.
+If that damage requires it to make a [Check](../Core%20Procedures/Check.md), it has [Disadvantage](../Die%20Rolling%20Mechanics/Disadvantage.md) on that check.